svinesh3691/angular2-routing/README.md

 npm install
 npm start
 ```
 And thats it...
-You can now see the preview of the app in the browser with basic router settings for angular 2!
+You can now see the preview of the app in the browser with basic router settings of angular 2!

 Good Luck...